Close

 Because state requirements vary, we recommend that you seek guidance from your state’s Department of Education for unique state requirements.
 For information about the public schools that serve your duty station/assignment, reach out to your local school liaison.
 School liaisons are located at each installation and are your main point of contact for school-related matters for pre-K through 12th grade.

 Currently, 161 public schools operate on military installations across the United States.
+These schools fall outside of the DoWEA umbrella and are in addition to DoWEA school options.
 Many of these traditional public school programs offer specialized school options, such as a charter or magnet school.

 The Defense-State Liaison Office has led several efforts that support military families as they transition to, from and within the United States, including:

 • The Military Interstate Compact on Educational Opportunities for Military Children: The Interstate Compact includes many provisions that ease educational transition challenges for military children.
-Currently, all 50 states, the District of Columbia and DODEA participate in the Interstate Compact to help your students enroll in school, register for the classes they need and graduate on time.
+Currently, all 50 states and the District of Columbia participate in the Interstate Compact to help your students enroll in school, register for the classes they need and graduate on time.
+In addition, DoWEA follows the same requirements as the Interstate Compact to ensure your student’s education is not interrupted.

 Military Interstate Compact